lfcj/EssentialFeed/README.md

 -   Using Storyboards it is easy to quickly prototypes UIs and generate TF builds so design and product can test.
 -   It is possible to fake asynchronous loading of images by setting the `alpha` to 0 on `prepareForReuse` and animate it to `1` when the image is set.

+#### 28. Apple MVC, Test-driving UIViewControllers, Dealing with UIKit’s Inversion of Control & Temporal Coupling, and Decoupling Tests from UI Implementation Details

+-   Validating UX experiences and exploring solutions through prototyping
+-   Introduction to the MVC UI architectural design pattern
+    -   A big missconception is that in MVC there is only one model: no, we need plenty of ones.
+-   Test-driving MVC implementations
+-   Testing effectively with 3rd-party frameworks
+-   Preventing bugs caused by 3rd-party framework’s Inversion of Control and Temporal Coupling
+    -   **Inversion of Control:** Any programming style where an overall framework or runtime controls the program flow.
+    `UIKit` uses [Inversion of Control][9] a lot to notify of events, user actions, and view lifecycle events.
+This makes that we do not have a lot of control of when a view lifecycle starts/ends.
+We can only react to them whenever they happen.
+Also, view lifecycle events happen with an order, which introduces Temporal Coupling:

+    > “Temporal Coupling is a common problem in API design.
+It occurs when there’s an implicit relationship between two or more members of a class, requiring clients to invoke one member before the other.
+This tightly couples the members in the temporal dimension.”—Dependency Injection: Principles, Practices, and Patterns by Mark Seemann & Steven van Deursen

+-   Decoupling tests from UI implementation details
+    -   It is important to include all the lifecycle events that have Temporal Coupling into the same test to still be able to execute in random order.

 [1]: https://www.essentialdeveloper.com/articles/the-minimum-you-should-do-to-prevent-memory-leaks-in-swift